algolia/algoliasearch-client-swift/README.md

 Search
 -------------

-**Notes:** If you are building a web application, you may be more interested in using our [JavaScript client](https://github.com/algolia/algoliasearch-client-js) to perform queries.
-It brings two benefits:
-  * Your users get a better response time by not going through your servers
-  * It will offload unnecessary tasks from your servers.

 To perform a search, you only need to initialize the index and perform a call to the search function.